niermann/holoaverage/README.rst

 Installation
 ------------

 The program is a Python program.
-Thus, a working Python distribution is required for running it.
-It is designed to run under Python 2.7 and Python 3.
+Thus, a working Python 3.X distribution is required for running it (support for Python 2.X has been dropped since version 1.1.8).
 Beside the Python interpreter it requires the following
 packages:

     * numpy (see `<www.numpy.org>`_)